 “It was challenging to adjust in the beginning,” adds Walkau.
 “So it was really important for us to make sure that all of our employees were supported and had a routine.”

 Employees are also involved in the company’s just-launched FCR Thriving Neighbourhoods Foundation.

 “We want to support charitable initiatives that make a positive impact in the neighbourhoods in which we operate,” Walkau explains.
 “Employees come up with the ideas and then fundraise; our first focus will be on poverty and food insecurity.
 It’s about helping to support our neighbourhoods.”

 If there’s one thing the experience of the past several months has made clear, it’s that a flexible work policy is nothing to be afraid of.
 But, Walkau adds, “Although we have been working productively from home over the past few months, being back in the office and seeing people in three dimensions has been wonderful.
 You can’t beat face to face.”

-- First Capital's flexible health benefits plan includes a health spending account of $750, allowing employees to personalize coverage to suit their needs -- additionally, the company offers wellness seminars on physical, emotional, social, and financial well-being
+- First Capital's flexible health benefits plan includes a health spending account of $750, allowing employees to personalize coverage to suit their needs -- additionally, the company offers a Wellness Workdays program to support employees on physical, emotional, social, and financial well-being